Find insight on VA home loans from experts. Learn what to do if you are denied and the data behind VA loan denials.Read more…

 Don’t like how much you’re paying for car insurance?
 There’s one surefire way to pay less: Get older.

-Did you know that people ages 56 and older pay $4,492 less in premiums each year than someone younger than 18?
+Did you know that people ages 56 and older pay an average of $4,492 less in premiums each year than someone younger than 18?

 If you’re wondering how and why your age affects car insurance, compare car insurance rates by age to find out just how much the “youth tax” could cost you.